Seneca-SCPA/Applied-Problem-Solving/docs/logic-iteration.md

 5. Keep adding items to the shopping list - which button was selected?
       A. YES:
-            1. Repeat from step #2.
+            1. REPEAT: from Step #2

 6. DISPLAY:
       "Shopping list ready!
 There are <itemCount> items."